lakshmankumar12/nixPowerToolNotes/networking.md

 myns=ns1
 peerns=ns2
 ip link add ${myname} netns ${myns} type veth peer name ${mypeername} netns ${peerns}

+## note the netns takes both name as well as a pid arg. (in which case it will be the ns of the process(pid))

 ## delete a veth pair .. deleting the one you used to name first.
 ## automatically deletes the other